hyriver/pydaymet/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-pydaymet could always use more documentation, whether as part of the
+PyDaymet could always use more documentation, whether as part of the
-official pydaymet docs, in docstrings, or even on the web in blog posts,
+official PyDaymet docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback